adamjakab/BeetsPluginGoingRunning/README.md

 # Going Running (beets plugin)

 The *beets-goingrunning* is a [beets](https://github.com/beetbox/beets) plugin for obsessive-compulsive music geek runners.
-It lets you configure different training activities by filtering songs based on their tag attributes (bpm, length, mood, loudness, etc) and generates a list of songs for that specific training.
+It lets you configure different training activities by filtering songs based on their tag attributes (bpm, length, mood, loudness, etc), generates a list of songs for that specific training and copies those songs to your player device.

 Have you ever tried to beat your PR and have good old Bob singing about ganja in the background?
 It doesn’t really work.
 Or don't you know how those recovery session end up with the Crüe kickstarting your heart?
 You'll be up in your Zone 4 in no time.